 For more information on minimum wage or other Employment Standards visit Saskatchewan Employment Standards.

-If you want to discuss how these changes may impact your business, or would like help determining pay scales, contact CFIB Business Resources at 1-888-234-2232 or [email protected].
+If you want to discuss how these changes may impact your business, contact CFIB Business Resources at 1-888-234-2232 or [email protected].